Talisman Games

 1. How far out you and your opponent both send your early ships, and

-2. How far apart your homeworlds are (which varies based on number of players in the game).
+2. How far apart your homeworlds are (which varies partially based on number of players in the game).
 Homeworlds try to be relatively equidistant from one another, so with fewer players they'll be a bit further apart but with more players they'll be closer together (and so will the other systems that can be colonized).

 Ship Orders

 Both ways work fine - it depends on how you want to see them on your report and how you want to manage them later.
-If you join one fleet's flagship into another fleet, that hierarchical structure will remain intact.
-I will often create sub-fleets of various kinds (often by speed) and then join their flagships to a single leader.
+If you JOIN one fleet's flagship into another fleet, that hierarchical structure will remain intact.
+I will often create sub-fleets of various kinds (often by speed) and then JOIN all their flagships to a single leader.
 That way if I want to move them all together I can just give one command to the main flagship, but if I want to split off a group I can just command that group's flagship and away they go.

 Diplomacy and Sending Messages To Other Players